-Bot Roda is a freelance illustrator and storyboard artist currently working at Weber Advertising in Lancaster, PA.
+Bot Roda is a freelance illustrator and storyboard artist in Lancaster, PA.
 Bot has created cartoon illustrations, story boards, caricatures, cartoon maps, and much more for hundreds of clients including corporations, ad agencies, design studios, web designers, book and magazine publishers, theme parks, major league sports teams and many more.

 Bot Roda has also illustrated media guides and program covers involving caricatures for professional sports teams including:

-Bot Roda got his start as a graphic artist and illustrator after serving in the US Navy and graduating from the York Academy of Arts.
-His first job after graduating from YAA was at a Baltimore package design studio, where he worked for a year before taking a job at Godfrey Advertising in Lancaster, PA.
+Bot Roda got his start as a graphic artist and illustrator after serving in the US Navy and graduating from art school.
+His first job after graduation was at a Baltimore package design studio, where he worked for a year before taking a position at Godfrey Advertising in Lancaster, PA.
 As an art director and illustrator for Godfrey Advertising, Bot created original and stylized humorous illustrations for their clients' ads and marketing materials.

 Over his 15 year career at Godfrey Advertising he polished his skills and developed the many styles he's since become known for.
 Some of Bot's work went on to garner industry recognition through a national Cleo award nomination and several ADDY awards from the Central PA Association of Advertising Agencies.
 He was also a finalist in the New York Society of Illustrators national juried humor show.